Delhi Family Courts – Mutual Consent Divorce Across All Six Complexes

 • DV Act proceedings are civil in nature — they can be settled by agreement and the application withdrawn by the complainant

-• Family courts in Delhi are experienced with combined settlements covering divorce plus ancillary proceedings
+• Delhi Family Courts are experienced with combined settlements covering divorce and ancillary proceedings

 Questions Couples Filing in Delhi Ask